Integrating Video Wall Display, Operator Stations and KVM Control for a Complete Control Room AV Solution

 XtendPoint also delivers interoperability with RGB Spectrum’s Galileo and Zio® W4000 video wall processors.
 Operators can sift through mountains of data, inspect multiple sources, and quickly share any source viewed on their local displays directly with the video wall.
 The video wall processor decodes and displays the streams without additional hardware.

-XtendPoint KVM-over-IP extenders offer benefits to the operators, decision makers and IT managers
+XtendPoint KVM-over-IP systems offer benefits to the operators, decision makers and IT managers

-In summary, RGB Spectrum’s video wall processors and KVM-over-IP extenders provide a comprehensive audio-visual solution to meet the most demanding control room requirements, integrating video walls, operator stations and control of remote systems.
+In summary, RGB Spectrum’s video wall processors and KVM-over-IP systems provide a comprehensive audio-visual solution to meet the most demanding control room requirements, integrating video walls, operator stations and control of remote systems.